Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Title in main nav takes the user to the top of the page when clicked, the hover effects communicates it is a link and takes the user home/to the top as they would expect it to.

-- Help modal- This is optional for users to click is they choose to read more or need it while using the dashboard.
+- Help modal- This is optional for users to click if they choose to read more or need it while using the dashboard.
 The modal becomes a clear focus on the page and is easy to read.
 There is a clear close button to close the modal.

 - Buttons remain visible right down to a mobile size so they are clearly visible while scrolling on all devices.